-- Create a safe, clear area of 2.5 m around the trampoline with a soft surface, like grass, just in case your child does fall.
+- Create a safe, clear area of at least 2.5 m around the trampoline with a soft surface, like grass, just in case your child does fall.
 Or you could set the trampoline in a pit in the ground.
 Make sure the area around and underneath the trampoline is free from hazards like fences or garden furniture.

 - Make sure there’s plenty of clear space above the trampoline, so there’s no risk of your child jumping up into trees, clothes lines or wires.

 Safe trampoline use

 Safe trampoline use starts with some simple precautions: